LukaKaranovic/surrounded/docs/logicaldesign.md

 The output process will be the main UI which feature main HUD elements and menus, different processes or actions for output in the local display include:

 * Going from menu to menu (through main menu and pause menu).
-* Adjustments to projectile upgrades UI on player and enemy ship displays.
+* Adjustments to projectiles based on upgrades on player.
+* Adjustments to enemy and player sprites (briefly) when taking damage.
 * Adjustments to position of ship on the map.
 * Adjustments to player health bar.
 * Adjustments to boss health bar
 * Adjustments to XP bar.
+* Round number, timer, and player score.

 The type definition for all of this data will be discussed in section 6 of this document.